 Legacy media houses are still trusted

-In the fast few years there has been much talk about the rise and benefits of social and digital media.
+In the last few years there has been much talk about the rise and benefits of social and digital media.
 According to Tess Sulaman in her article on Bizcommunity, “It has been suggested that social media is the final nail in the coffin of traditional media.
 But perhaps the ‘post-truth’ era will bring traditional media back in the game through the backdoor … A decline in trust of social media content will probably mean that we go back to relying on our traditional media houses as sources of reliable news, albeit occasionally delivered to us through social media platforms.”

 Credibility is central to Afrikaans titles